Table of Contents[Hide][Show]

 In essence, overspray refers to any unwanted particles that find their way onto your vehicle’s surface.
 This could range from paint and industrial fall-out to tree sap or pollen, exhaust emissions, and even brake dust – each leaving its unique mark on your car.

 The sources of these contaminants are varied; they can be as simple as wet paint mist from a recent renovation project nearby landing in large drops on your parked car or more complex scenarios like metal particles floating around in the air due to local construction work.
 The result?
-A less than perfect finish for your prized possession.
+A less than perfect finish for your prize possession.
 Sometimes obvious and sometimes not to the eye, but there is no doubt that when you brush your hands across the paintwork, there is no denying when there is a case of overspray, that rough texture you can feel and hear.

 However, important it may seem at first glance, often gets overlooked by many drivers until it becomes too noticeable (or troublesome) to ignore anymore.